 false

 Why?
 The datatypes are different, so the comparison fails.
-Second, the behavior is a bit different from integer values like we’re seen above.
+This is the same behavior we saw with the integer example: no type coercion.

 Finally, let's test another collection.